voidarcher/emacs-config/README.md

 ## Introduction
 This is what will eventually become **Rune Emacs** (or maybe some other spelling).
-For now, it's basically just a config file.
+For now, it's basically just a few config files and a rudimentary installer.
 I'm...actually a little unclear on what the license is even for...it might not even have a purpose.
 In any case, it has one thing going for it at the moment: a very easy "installation" process.

 This is essentially meant to be an absolute noob's version of Emacs.
 Specifically, someone who most likely:
+* Is a little familiar with Linux
 * Has used Vim in the past and got used to the keybindings
 * Wants to avoid "Emacs pinky" for paranoid reasons
-* Has tried Emacs and already misses sane finger movement

 ### Prerequisites
+The main requirement is [GNU Emacs](https://www.gnu.org/software/emacs/) (please note that this program has only been tested on Emacs 28.2+).
+You will also need *git* installed on your system.
-The only real requirement is [GNU Emacs](https://www.gnu.org/software/emacs/).
-Other than that, you really don't need anything else.
+Other than that, you really don't need anything else, though please note that this is a Linux-only program (though it might work fine on MacOS).
 Remember, this is meant to be Emacs for someone who really doesn't know how to get started.
 At least at this point.
 There really isn't much going on under the hood right now, since that would defeat the purpose somewhat.

-git!
-You need git!

 To install Emacs, you should use whatever package manager your distribution uses and install it through the command line.
 For example: